Midday Rest

-This diorama is the second one in the series where I take inspiration from my own background in the north of Norway, and in Østerdalen.
-Myths and traditions, folktales and memories.
+This diorama is the second in a series where I take inspiration from my own background in the north of Norway and Østerdalen.
+Because I am deeply connected to the myths and traditions, as well as the folktales and memories from these regions, they serve as a rich source of creativity for my work.

-The scene is a tribute to Sommerstua in Østerdalen – the wonderful little house where anything could happen…
+The scene is a tribute to Sommerstua in Østerdalen—the wonderful little house where anything could happen, and where stories seemed to come to life.

-Every summer in my childhood, the family would drive from Bodø, to spend the summer at my grandparents’ farm in Østerdalen.
-Our relatives would come as well, young and old, living together, working on the fields making hayracks, and helping with the cattle and sheep.
+Every summer in my childhood, the family would drive from Bodø to spend the season at my grandparents’ farm in Østerdalen.
+Relatives would join us as well, so the farm was always filled with both young and old, all living together.
+We worked on the fields making hayracks and helped with the cattle and sheep, creating a sense of shared purpose and connection.

-This is a glimpse into one of these summer days.
-Kids alone in the house during midday rest, busily playing.
-Then, a noise…?
+This diorama offers a glimpse into one of those summer days.
+The kids, left alone in the house during the midday rest, were busily playing.
+But suddenly, a noise…?

 Sommerstua (“The summer cottage”)

-The room I have recreated was the main room in sommerstua, one of two houses on the farm.
-It was built in 1791.
+The room I have recreated was the main room in Sommerstua, one of two houses on the farm.
+It was built in 1791, and it holds a rich history.

 Sommerstua (a “Barfrøstue”) is a unique Østerdal type of house from the 18th century, , consisting of a one-storey house, but with a two-storey extension in front of the living room door in the middle of the long wall.
 Similar tower-like buildings are also known from Sweden and Denmark.